bartoszsmorawski/to-do-list/README.md

 ## CSS:

-This folder is divided into **3 files** : **container.css, list.css, style.css**.
+This folder is divided into **4 files** : **container.css, list.css, style.css and buttons**.
 Each of them steels individual elements on the page.

 ## JavaScript: